-Qualitative data were collected through a non-experimental process that facilitates the interpretation of the quality, intensity and values of real-life events and situations and then they were descriptively analyzed.
-Data collection methods closely related to qualitative research include a literature review of government and academic research reports, formal and informal interviews, focus group discussions (FDGs) and researcher observations.
+Qualitative data were collected through a non-experimental process that facilitates the interpretation of the quality, intensity and values of real-life events and situations and then analyzed descriptively.
+Data collection methods closely related to qualitative research include a literature review of government and academic research reports, formal and informal interviews, Focus Group Discussions (FDGs) and researcher observations.
 This data type contextualizes a phenomenon or problem that requires understanding the multi-stakeholder perspectives.
 Qualitative data were collected through a non-experimental process that facilitates the interpretation of the quality, intensity and values of real-life events and situations and then analyzed descriptively.